 When I was in high school I elected to take a class in isometric drafting, becoming the teacher's first female student in 1975.
-Learning technical drawing could have led to a summer internship in an engineering department at Digital Equipment Corporation (DEC).
-Instead the job was given to a boy in my class because, the teacher said, "Boys will marry and need to provide for families."
-So my … [Read more...]
+Learning technical drawing could have led to an internship in an engineering department at Digital Equipment Corporation (DEC).
+Instead, despite parental protest to the high school principal, the work-study opportunity was awarded to a boy in my class because, the … [Read more...]

 Vermont Gouache